achiikun/monolitum/README.md

 The main module of the framework is called <code>monolitum</code>.
 The code is inside submodules (one level of nested packages).

-An application that only uses a few submodules may ommit including the rest.
-The file [notes.md](notes.md) contains the description of all of them and the dependency tree.
+An application that only uses a few submodules may omit including the rest.
+The file [modules.md](modules.md) contains the description of all of them and the dependency tree.

+The file [todo.md](todo.md) contains a list of what will be developed soon.

 ## External licences